VirtoCommerce/vc-docs/platform_docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/dynamic-views/Dynamic-Blade-Form.md

 ## View programming structure

+The View Programming Structure section provides a comprehensive guide to understanding and utilizing the various components and interfaces involved in creating dynamic views using the `DynamicBladeForm` component.

 ### View declaration

 To create a view, create a schema and pass it to the dynamic view.
-The schema must contain the following properties - `settings` and `content`:
+The schema must contain the following properties: `settings` and `content`:

 ```typescript
 interface DynamicDetailsSchema {